treepruner/ReproducibleResearch/PA2_template.md

 ##### Economic Damage Fields

 The PROPDMG field is the numerical component of the property damage and the PROPDMGEXP is the units, however, the units field is dirty.
-The numerical field was multiplied as follows:
+The numerical field was multiplied as follows before dividing by 1,000,000:
  * Bb = billions
  * Mm = millions
  * Kk = thousands